INFJ Weaknesses, Flaws, and Shortcomings: Where the INFJs Feel Challenged

 They Can Allow Self-Doubt to Take Over

-INFJs are naturally hard on themselves, and so this can cause seeds of doubt to be sewn in their own minds.
+INFJs are naturally hard on themselves, which can cause seeds of doubt to be sewn in their minds.
 They can start to feel like failures and fear that they cannot accomplish anything worthwhile in their lives.
-This self-doubt is something which can be deeply troubling for the INFJ and leaves them feeling as if they don’t have motivation to get things done.
-It is important for the INFJ to be more forgiving to themselves, and to learn how to process these feelings without so much difficulty and inner blame.
-They might not be perfect, but INFJs have so many wonderful strengths and positive qualities and so it is important for them to recognize these things.
+This self-doubt can be deeply troubling for the INFJ and leaves them feeling as if they don’t have the motivation to get things done.
+It is important for the INFJ to be more forgiving to themselves and to learn how to process these feelings without so much difficulty and inner blame.
+They might not be perfect, but INFJs have so many wonderful strengths and positive qualities, so it is important for them to recognize these things.

 Read More About the INFJ:

 This Post is Brought To You By BetterHelp